manofgod747/Recursive-Republic/README.md

 ### The State
 The state is a nation or territory considered as an organized political community under one government.
 The role of the state is to enable and protect the expression of free life.

-### The Role of Separation
-The separation of Church and State is the notion that the state is not intended to interfere with the expression of free life.
-The purpose of the state is to provide a system for the effective rule and working of complex human societies while individual lifes are regarded as sacred and absolutely free.
-It is not desirable to interfere in the lifes of free human beings, or the word free is taken in vain.
-The state requires some level of dutiful participation from citizens, without which a state cannot exist.
-Dutiful participation is only possible when the people are in agreement with the function of the state.

-To each man according to his needs, from each man according to his capacity.

 ### Political Representation
 The role of political representatives is to speak and act on behalf of the people in foreign matters.